-Kaylea Titford: Jail terms increased for neglected teen's parents
+Kaylea Titford: Jail terms increased for neglected girl's parents

 Kaylea had spina bifida, which left her with little feeling from the waist down and limited her mobility, and had used a wheelchair from a young age.

-When she was found dead at her home on 10 October 2020 she was morbidly obese, weighing nearly 23 stone (146 kg).
+When she was found dead she was morbidly obese, weighing nearly 23 stone (146 kg).

 Her hair was dirty and matted and she was unwashed with ulcerated skin.

-Before the lockdown, Kaylea was described as being "fiercely independent and a lovely, chatty girl", but she became less able to move using a wheelchair.
+Before the lockdown, Kaylea was described as "fiercely independent and a lovely, chatty girl", but she became less able to move using a wheelchair.

-Kaylea had not been seen by any medical professional in the nine months prior to her death, the court was told, and the evidence of a doctor was that the "consequences of neglect" were the worst he had seen in 30 years.
+Kaylea had not been seen by any medical professional in the nine months before her death, the court was told, and the evidence of a doctor was that the "consequences of neglect" were the worst he had seen in 30 years.

+On Friday, Lord Justice Popplewell, sitting with Mrs Justice McGowan and His Honour Judge Bate, said: "The circumstances can only be categorised as extreme, Kaylea was living in unimaginable squalor".

+William Emlyn Jones KC, representing the attorney general's office, said: "By virtue of the combination of the duration of the neglect, the nature of the victim's prolonged suffering, the extent of the victim's vulnerability and absolute dependence on her parents for care, and ultimately, the appalling conditions in which she was left to live and ultimately die, this is an offence which falls into the definition of extreme".